Azure/azure-docs-sdk-java/docs-ref-services/latest/identity-extensions-readme.md

   - [Next steps](#next-steps)
   - [Contributing](#contributing)

-# Azure identity authentication extensions plugin library for Java - version 1.1.11
+# Azure identity authentication extensions plugin library for Java - version 1.1.12

-This package contains authentication extensions to get a token from Azure Active Directory (Azure AD) for Azure services, like Azure Database for MySQL.
+This package contains authentication extensions to get a token from Microsoft Entra ID for Azure services, like Azure Database for MySQL.

 ## Getting started